Improve Employee Engagement in 7 Simple Steps

 Source: Queens University - Communicating in the workplace

 Furthermore, newer barriers are appearing.
-43% of all employees now work remotely at least some of the time.
+Almost half of all employees now work remotely at least some of the time.
 Flexible working, changing employee expectations, and new technology are presenting new challenges to internal communications.
+These developments need to kept in mind when ideas for employee engagement programmes are being established.

 Maintaining control of your vision and message is another major challenge for businesses.
 The “always-on” technology landscape means that information about your business is now available for all your employees to see – before the monthly newsletter is a twinkle in its creator’s eye.

-Corporate structure aside, the most effective internal communicators have strong relationships with functions throughout the organisation.
-So often, an “information is power” attitude manifests itself as a reluctance to share and interact.
+So often, that “information is power” attitude manifests itself as a reluctance to share and interact.
 Suddenly silos are popping up all over the place.
-According to a Queens University study, 39% of employees are feeling the impact of a lack of collaboration.
+According to a Queens University study [4], 39% of employees are feeling the impact of a lack of collaboration.

 This becomes more prevalent the larger your organisation becomes.
 If you open a new office or start franchising out your brand, it becomes harder to maintain business alignment.

-The key to effective business alignment is to ensure that everyone knows what the right direction is (the goal) and what their part is in getting there (their role).
+The key to effective employee engagement is to ensure that everyone knows what the right direction is (the goal) and what their part is in getting there (their role).
+Everyone needs a view of the bigger picture.

 Source: Queens University - Communicating in the workplace

-With the popularity of Facebook and Twitter, people expect to be able to engage in a two-way conversation.
-This presents an interesting challenge for internal communicators, especially given that many organisations haven’t adopted this type of channel internally.
+In this age of social media, people now expect to be able to engage in a two-way conversation.
+This presents an interesting challenge for internal communicators, especially given that many organisations haven’t yet adopted this type of channel internally.

-The voice of our employees is amplified by our digital society.
-But only 30% of staff feel like their voices are heard.
-By becoming a conduit for discourse – in the right forum and on the right topics – you can go a long way towards improving engagement and creating a truly collaborative workplace.
+Fortunately, an Employee Engagement App will have these two-way channels built in, easily facilitating the flow of feedback.
+By opening up channels for discussion – in the right forum and on the right topics – you can go a long way towards improving employee engagement and creating a collaborative workplace.

 Source: Gallup 2017 - How to Create a Culture of Psychological Safety